TERMS AND CONDITIONS

 The presentations will be judged on their content, clarity, creativity and charisma.
 They should also be scientifically accurate, interesting and easily understood by the audience.

-The shortlisting of the videos will be graded by a panel of judges at two stages: State Level and National Level.
+The shortlisting of the videos will be graded by a panel of judges.

-At the second round of shortlisting, 5 teams (out of 48 teams) will then be chosen (based on their submitted videos) to advance to the final round of competition on 6 May 2017 in Kuala Lumpur where they will present their STEM topic ‘live’ in front of the judges and the audience.
+16 teams (one from each state) will then be chosen (based on their submitted videos) to advance to the final round of competition on 3 November 2018 in Selangor where they will present their STEM topic ‘live’ in front of the judges and the audience.

 Final Round of Competition - What happens next?

-All teams must be accompanied by their respective teachers during the Science Communication Workshop and the final ‘live’ presentation.
+All teams must be accompanied by their respective teachers during the final ‘live’ presentation.

 Can we change our STEM topic for the final ‘live’ presentation?